claudiolor/textfsmgo/README.md

 ## Performance

 TextFSMGo, also due to the used programming language, guarantes a good level of performance.
-Some tests were performed parsing some raw data and encoding it in json.
+Some tests were performed parsing some raw data and encoding it in json and comparing the time required by TextFSMGo and original Python implementation.
 The tests were repeated increasing the size of the raw data.
 On average **TextFSMGo was the 70% faster than the original Python implementation**:

 ![Graph with difference in parsing time between TextFSMGo and the original Python implementation](./docs/performance_test.png)